CS2401-Fall2021/lab-8-BST/README.md

 Another way of viewing the mistake count is determining how many nodes wouldn't we be able to find using the standard BST algorithm.

+*Important:* There may be duplicates.
+In this lab we will permit identical values on either the Left or the right and not have it be considered "incorrect".

 ## Part 2: Max depth
 In Main.java implement ma(Node root).
 However we don't want to count duplicates!
 If we have the following tree:
  >       A